MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/entity-attribute-metadata.md

 |`Description`|A short sentence describing the attribute or providing guidance to the user. i.e. *Type an ID number or code for the account to quickly search and identify the account in system views.*<br />In model-driven apps, this information will appear when users hover over the field for this attribute in a form.|

 These are the localizable values that are used to refer to the attributes in an app.
 These values can be changed at any time.
-To add or edit localized values see  [Dynamics 365 Customer Engagement Customization Guide: Translate customized entity and field text into other languages](/dynamics365/customer-engagement/customize/export-customized-entity-field-text-translation).
+To add or edit localized values see  [Common Data Service for Apps Customization Guide: Translate customized entity and field text into other languages](/dynamics365/customer-engagement/customize/export-customized-entity-field-text-translation).

 ## Attribute types